mezgoodle/django-vue-blog/README.md

 </h1>

 <p align="center">
 🌟Hello everyone!
-This is the repository of my lesson on Django and Vue project.🌟
+This is the repository of my lesson on Django and Vue project.
+It is tutorial project🌟
 </p>

 ## Motivation :exclamation:

 I want to learn _Django_ and _Vue_.
 I saw this tutorial at [RealPython](https://realpython.com/) and have written code.
-From me, I set up the CI.

 ## Build status :hammer: